-11.13.
-Regular Rate of Pay.
-The regular rate of pay shall be defined to include the employee's hourly wage rate (11.1), shift differential when the employee is regularly scheduled to work an evening or night shift (11.2), and lead pay when the employee has a designated lead position (11.6).
+12.10 Regular Rate of Pay.
+The regular rate of pay shall be defined to include the nurse's hourly wage rate (11.1), shift differential when the nurse is regularly scheduled to work an evening or night shift (12.1), certification pay (12.8), charge nurse pay when the nurse has a designated charge nurse position (12.4), float pool premium when the nurse is regularly assigned to a float pool cost center/department (12.7) and the fifteen percent (15%) wage premium in lieu of benefits for nurses selecting that optional method of compensation (11.4).